 Meanwhile, we continue harvesting all that we have.
 Market Share CSA Members: Remember that your balance expires at the end of 2014, and we don’t harvest much in December.
 Plan to use your balance asap.
 After your balance is at zero, you may “order into the negatives” and settle up with us after ordering.
 Thank you!

 Our Farm Share Bag (consisting of a farmers’ choice medley of produce, in one easy to order option), Beets, Carrots, Garlic, Lettuce, Microgreens, Salad Mix, Spinach, Turnips…plus our Pepper Jelly, Salsa, and naturally leavened Hearth Baked Bread.

 Janet, Dan, and the rest of the Broadfork crew

 (Want to learn more about us?
 Visit us on Facebook or Instagram.)

 We attend one farmers’ markets this Saturday: South of the James in Forest Hill Park, from 8am – 12pm.

-2014 Market Share CSA Members: Choose your selection through our Online Ordering to order for pick up on Saturday at our farm, at the Good Health Herbs in Market Square, or at the South of the James Market in Forest Hill Park.
+2014 Market Share CSA Members: Choose your selection through our Online Ordering to order for pick up on Saturday at our farm, or at the South of the James Market in Forest Hill Park.